Key questions surround the death of a nearly blind refugee after he was dropped off at a coffee shop alone

 Shah Alam’s bond had been set at $5,000.
 His family initially declined to post bail, fearing a federal immigration detainer would result in his transfer to immigration custody, according to the Legal Aid Bureau of Buffalo, which represented Shah Alam.

-Following the plea deal, an immigration lawyer was consulted and the family posted bond after being advised it would not place Shah Alam at risk of deportation, the legal aid statement said.
+Following the plea deal, the family consulted an immigration lawyer and posted bond after being advised it would not place Shah Alam at risk of deportation, the legal aid statement said.

 As Shah Alam’s release was being processed on February 19, Erie County deputies notified Border Patrol because of the detainer, the Erie County Sheriff’s Office said.